 After the marriage, couples generally benefit from a favored tax status, allowing them to file jointly and enjoy a lower tax rate and greater tax deductions.
 If you are going through a divorce or thinking of dissolving your marriage, it is important for you to know about the tax consequences you may face.
 Dealing with your taxes can be quite problematic if you are in the midst of a divorce, and the entire process becomes more complicated when they are of complex nature.

-At the Law Office of Fedor Kozlov, P.C., our attorneys have thorough understanding of the tax implications associated with a divorce.
+At the Law Office of Fedor Kozlov, P.C., our attorneys have a thorough understanding of the tax implications associated with a divorce.
 With our exhaustive experience and in-depth knowledge of Illinois tax laws, we can provide you with reliable counsel and devise the best strategies in order to minimize the tax impact during the divorce proceedings and after it has been finalized.
-Moreover, we factor tax strategies into settlement negotiations, and make sure your interests are protected.
+Moreover, we factor tax strategies into settlement negotiations and make sure your interests are protected.

 Common Tax Issues in a Divorce